 Prior to 2000, EPA assumed for purposes of estimating the external pathway for risk and dose assessment of radioactive contamination at Superfund sites, the contamination existed over an infinite distance and depth.
-In more recent years, EPA has issued new guidance to more accurately reflect the gamma radiation fields posed by contamination at Superfund sites.
+Then EPA began to issue new guidance to more accurately reflect the gamma radiation fields posed by contamination at Superfund sites.
+Most recently EPA has begun to make these adjustments using a software program Monte Carlo N-Particle (MCNP).